ASVLeipzig/cor-asv-ann/README.md

 ## Usage

-This packages has two user interfaces:
+This packages has the following user interfaces:

 ### command line interface `cor-asv-ann-train`